PRAYATN-CODE/PRAYATN-CODE/ReadMe.md

 # 💫 About Me:
 👋Hi, I’m Prayatn Soni, a dedicated Web Developer with strong skills in both frontend and backend development.
-I have 7+ months of hands-on experience in frontend development at Shambho AI, where I worked on building FAQ-based AI chatbots and delivering real-world AI-driven web solutions.
-My expertise lies in React.js, Next.js, Redux, and Tailwind CSS for creating responsive and scalable UIs, along with solid backend knowledge in Node.js, Express.js, TypeScript, and MongoDB.<br><br>📫 Let’s connect and build innovative digital experiences together!
+<br><br>
+📫 Let’s connect and build innovative digital experiences together!

 ## 🌐 Socials: